 This paper will discuss include some simple diagrams to demonstrate the network system required to deliver optimal VR experiences along with some use case scenarios to explain how these diagrams are reflecting the real world situation.
-Also, this paper will cover some of the network requirements that can make these scenarios possible.
+In addition, this paper will cover some of the network requirements that can make these scenarios possible.